shadrackkibet/HomogenR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# HomogenR
+# homogenR

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of HomogenR is to provide functions to check homogeneity of long term climatological series.
+The goal of homogenR is to provide functions to check homogeneity of long term climatological series.

 ## Installation